Nextiles/documentation/software/sdk-installation.md

 6. TIME_INTERVAL
     - is a time interval which decides if the data should be stored in a CSV and create a new CSV to accomodate the live data stream.
 It's an interval by which SDK breaks the CSVs

-7. Nextiles Parameters
+7. Nextiles Metrics
-    Nextiles Parameters are the field types or features which a Nextiles Device can track.
+    Nextiles Metrics are the field types or parameters which a Nextiles Device can track.
 To make it easier for clients, we have made these specific definitions.
 And these are:
     - NEXTILES_BATTERY
     - NEXTILES_ACCELERATION
     - NEXTILES_GYRATION